Secretgirl333/Covid-Accountability-Project/README.md

 # Covid-Accountability-Project
 This is about several politicians around the United States who have disobeyed their own Covid-19 regulations.
+From mayors to governors who have all played a part in telling people to respect regulations from the pandemic, they themselves have slipped up.

 | Name | Position | Source |
 | --- | --- | --- |